1wheel/roadtolarissa/source/_posts/2012-09-27-first-post.md

 ## Chart people's position overtime
 	- map overlay
 	- connected scatter plot showing distance, something weird like the time event thing

+## when does a year start? you draw it